WarStoryTideTurner/SETAP-Student-Finance-Tracker/README.md

 Port: 3306
 Username: root

-Copy the enitre code from the file called "database.sql", into your MySql query.
+Copy the entire code from the file called "database.sql", into your MySql query.
 The file is located in the same location as README.md
 If the connection won't be sucessfull the application will not terminate correctly.
 Possibble error if not set up correctly will be a white screen with no infomation's.

 How to get project to your visual studio code: